maheel/toy-robot/README.md

        nvm install 12.16

+3. Install Typescript

+       npm install -g typescript

-3. Install Dependencies (I have used Yarn and yarn.lock file has been pushed to the repository)
+4. Install Dependencies (I have used Yarn and yarn.lock file has been pushed to the repository)

        yarn install / npm install